jacurtis813/first-lesson/README.md

 * Using divs and spans
 * Div is for grouping content in block
 * Span is for grouping content inline
+* Using relative paths for images
+* Using anchor tags to link external sites